Noncommutative deformations and flops: Zariski Local Twists

 \section{Zariski Local Twists}

-We keep our running setup of a flopping contraction as in \S\ref{strategy}, with a single curve contracting to a point $\m$.
+We keep our running setup of a flopping contraction as in \S\ref{strategy}, with an irreducible rational curve contracting to a point $\m$.
 Since $R$ is Gorenstein, $R$ is a canonical $R$-module, but in this non-local setting canonical modules are not unique.
 Throughout we set $\omega_R:=g^!\mathbb{C}[-3]$, where $g\colon \Spec R\to \Spec\mathbb{C}$ is the structure morphism.
 This may or may not be isomorphic to $R$.

 Throughout, as in \S\ref{strategy}, $\Lambda:=\End_R(R\oplus N)$ and we already know that $\Lambda\in\CM R$.
 As before $I_{\con}:=[R]$ and $\Lambda_{\con}:=\Lambda/ I_{\con}$.
 Since the category $\CM R$ is no longer Krull--Schmidt, we must be careful.